mills32/M3D-for-PlayStation-Portable/README.md

   - Y: -Y = DOWN; +Y = UP
   - X: -X = LEFT; +X = RIGHT

+You don't really need Blender to create the models, any program that generates models with the same structure, will work.

 ## BUGS
   - Sometimes you can load images with the wrong format and it will crash the image loader (OSLIB)